d-rudolf/UdacityML/review_answer.md

 #### Answer

-Yes, I changed that and kept 'LAY KENNETH L' and 'SKILLING JEFFREY K' in the dataset.
+I tried to build a pipeline keeping 'LAY KENNETH L' and 'SKILLING JEFFREY K' in the dataset but it performs worse than without them.
+I can only fulfil the requirements recall and precision < 0.3 if I remove them.
+Also, removing 2 from 18 POI should not be a problem.
 ### Optimize Feature Selection/Engineering

 At least one new feature is implemented.
 Justification for that feature is provided in the written response.
 The effect of that feature on final algorithm performance is tested or its strength is compared to other features in feature selection.
 The student is not required to include their new feature in their final feature set.